What is pulsed amperometric detection?

 Measurement potential E1 with cleaning pulse E2 – E4.
 Measurement is on the second half of E1 (t-sample), when the current is stabilized.

 Why is carbon dioxide removal necessary in HPAEC?

 High Performance Anion Exchange Chromatography (HPAEC) is used for HPLC analysis of carbohydrates.
 It is only at very high pH that carbohydrates are anions and can be separated.
 Therefore, only a few HPAEC columns can be used as they have to be used at pH 12 or higher.

-At such high pH, carbonate from the surrounding air dissolves in the mobile phase and forms carbonate ions.
+At such high pH, carbon dioxide from the surrounding air dissolves in the mobile phase and forms carbonate ions.
 The slowly rising concentration of carbonate enters the column, it occupies functional groups of the stationary phase and changes the retention times of carbohydrates.
-It is therefore most important to have proper carbonate removal from the mobile phase to ensure reproducible separation conditions.
+It is therefore most important to have proper carbon dioxide removal from the mobile phase to ensure reproducible separation conditions.

 The ALEXYS eluent tray has the infrastructure for keeping the solvent bottles under a helium blanket.
 Gas tight caps, tubing, fittings and a manometer to adjust the gas flow and to keep Helium consumption to an absolute minimum.

 HPAEC separation and pulsed amperometric detection of carbohydrates.